Sitthichai Sitsongpeenong: ONE Featherweight Kickboxing World Grand Prix

 Sitthichai faced Tayfun Özcan in the quarter-finals of the 2021 ONE Kickboxing Featherweight World Grand Prix at ONE Championship: First Strike.
 Sitthichai defeated Özcan by split decision.

 Sitthichai was scheduled to face Davit Kiria in the semifinals of the ONE Featherweight Kickboxing World Grand Prix at ONE: Only the Brave on January 28, 2022.
 Sitthichai won the fight by unanimous decision.

 He faced Chingiz Allazov in the ONE Featherweight Kickboxing World Grand Prix Final at ONE: X on March 26, 2022.
 He lost the fight by unanimous decision.

 Post-Grand Prix

 Sitthichai faced Mohammed Boutasaa at ONE on Prime Video 3 on October 21, 2022. the fight by unanimous decision.

 Sitthichai faced Eddie Abasolo at ONE Friday Fights 22 on June 23, 2023.
 Sitthichai won the fight by unanimous decision.

 Sitthichai faced Marat Grigorian at ONE 165 on January 28, 2024.
 He lost the fight by a third-round knockout.

 Sitthichai faced Masaaki Noiri on June 8, 2024, at ONE 167.
 He won the fight via unanimous decision.

 Sitthichai faced Shadow Singha Mawynn on December 20, 2024, at ONE Friday Fights 92.
 He lost the fight via unanimous decision.

 Sitthichai faced Nico Carrillo on April 5, 2025, at ONE Fight Night 30.
 He lost the fight via knockout in round two.

 On August 19, 2025, it was reported that Sitthichai was removed from the ONE roster.

+Sitthichai challenged the KNOCK OUT Black Super Welterweight champion Kaito Ono at KNOCK OUT.60 - K.O CLIMAX 2025 on December 30, 2025.
+He lost the title bout by a narrow, highly contested unanimous decision.